 Storytellers at City Hall

 I saw some of ‘The Storytellers‘ exhibition at the Museum of Brisbane today – it was really impressive.
 You can see it on the third floor of Brisbane City Hall.
 One thing that caught my eye was the “petrol barrel” used in the firebombing of the Whisky au Go Go nightclub in Fortitude Valley.
 In particular, I looked at the label on the exhibit and it read “petrol barrel used during the Whiskey au Go Go firebombing 1973 steel, (presumably made of steel), courtesy of Queensland police museum.“

 However, if you looked closely at the drum, it had a label saying that it was Floor Finish with a big caption “poison”, followed by directions for its use.
-So I wonder who was responsible for that label.
+So I wonder who was responsible for the caption below the exhibit?
 Was it the police investigators or the officers of the police museum?
 I wonder also if there are any fingerprints on the drum.

 There is a second inquest into the firebombing of the Whisky au Go Go which resulted in the tragic deaths of 15 people.
 There is a pre-hearing on the 29th and 30th of April.
 This is the second inquest.
 The original Whiskey au Go Go inquest was adjourned on the 12th of March 1973, immediately after Stuart and Finch were arrested only four days after the fire.